 Many travel mum blogs will tell you that traveling alone with a baby isn’t easy.
 While I agree, I wouldn’t say it was hard either – ‘different’ would be a good word for it.
 I actually enjoyed finally having a travel buddy, even if I can still basically talk to him and he can’t talk back yet, apart from his usual gu-gu noises.

-Naturally, as Dylan is a baby he requires more attention, gets dirty with all the food, and needs constant diaper changes because surprise, babies poop.
+Naturally, as Dylan is a baby he requires baby attention, gets dirty with all the food, and needs constant diaper changes because surprise – babies poop.

 I noticed that I actually spend more quality time with a baby when I travel.
 At home I want to work and get easily distracted with my phone, laptop and things I need to do.

 The good news is that the younger the baby is, the easier it is to handle on your travels as he’s portable.
+Toddlers are a completely different story and there were times I would never dare to travel alone with a toddler.
 Plus, starting them young can get the baby used to flying, new people, and build awareness of what’s going on.

 Basic Tips for Solo Travels with a Baby